Banner image

 6. Who does the work?

-There are 220 project staff implementing this project.
-217 are camp-based staff, mostly the early childhood teachers (120 in Mae Ra Ma Luang and 97 in Mae La Oo) plus 3 town-based staff.
-Among the camp based staff there are 123 early childhood teachers and trainers.
+There are currently 220 project staff implementing this project.
+218 are camp-based staff, (120 in Mae Ra Moe and 98 in Mae La Oo) plus 2 town-based staff.
+Among the camp based staff there are 122 early childhood teachers and trainers.
 And there are 18 cooks, one per school.
 Almost all staff are women, plus a small number of men in auxiliary positions as building maintenance or babysitters.

 7. The Impact